tedee-com/tedee-api-doc/docs/source/endpoints/device/index.rst

 Device
 =========================

-Endpoints used for listing devices
+Endpoints used for listing devices.

 .. toctree::
    :maxdepth: 1